EnumerativeGeometry/enumerativegeometry.github.io/README.md

     Comparison and Integration with Existing Theories
     While VST offers a novel perspective focusing on parameterized virtual membership, it naturally intersects with category theory, homotopy type theory, and other modern frameworks handling recursive and fractal structures.
 Our third paper, Extending ZF with Virtual Sets: Connections and Extensions (planned for mid-2026), will rigorously explore correspondences, embeddings, and distinctions between VST and these classical frameworks.
 This will clarify the precise scope and potential advantages of VST as a complementary meta-framework for enumerative geometry challenges.

+## Contact and Contributions

+Please share feedback, issues, or contributions via GitHub.
+Collaboration is warmly welcomed to explore and extend virtual mathematics.

 Best regards,